ShivanshMishra659/ShivanshMishra659/README.md

   HTML/CSS/JS prototype.
 - Exploring intersections of **FEA/simulation** and **ML-based prediction** in mechanical systems
-- Writing low-level C and Python programs that prioritize clarity and minimalism
+- Writing Python programs that prioritize clarity and minimalism

 ---